estefafdez/selenium-cucumber/README.md

 On this project you can find the following set of predefined steps ordered by action already done for you.
 The types of actions are:

-- Navigation Steps
 - Assertion Steps
+- Click Steps
+- Configuration Steps
 - Input Steps
+- JavaScript Handling Steps
+- Keyboard Steps
-- Click Steps
+- Navigation Steps
 - Progress Steps
 - Screenshot Steps
-- Configuration Steps

 If you want more information or more predefined steps to add into your project you can visit: